Haalmalki03/Documentation/documentation.md

 ## Troubleshooting
 - **Issue:** iBlog is not launching.

-  -   **Solution:** Ensure you have the latest system requirements and try reinstalling.:white_check_mark:
+  -   **Solution:** Ensure you have the latest system requirements and try reinstalling. :white_check_mark:
 - **Issue:** iBlog not showing.

    -   **Solution:** Check your internet connection and try restarting iBlog. :white_check_mark: